|

 will review and approve or disapprove SI settlement agreements.

-1. BWC staff
+1. BWC

-shall refer to the Standard
+staff will refer to the Standard

 Claim File Documentation and Altered Documents policy and procedure for

-claim note and documentation requirements; and
+claim note and documentation requirements;

 follow any other specific instructions for claim notes and documentation